aCube1/RBT-16-Reference/README.md

-- CPU: Based on Motorola 68000 (m68k) at 8Mhz
+- CPU: Motorola 68000 at ~8MHz.
-	* Lua 5.4: VM limited to 1.4M instructions per second[^3].
-Disabled `coroutine` library; Custom `math` and `io` libraries.
-User has direct access to the Kernel library and `syscalls`.
-- RAM: Fixed 4MB, not expandable.
+- RAM: 4MB; Not expandable.
+- IO Ports:
+  - 4 expansion slots
+  - 2 game controllers
+  - Disk Drive

+> NOTES:
+> (aCube) - RAM: The CPU can access 16MB of RAM, so I think it would be pretty useful if the RBT-16 can accept RAM expansion.
+> (aCube) - IO: Maybe we can add a SD card slot?

 ---

 - PPU:
+  - Generated via FPGA.
     - Resolution: Fixed 320x240 output resolution.
     - VRAM: Dedicated chip with 128KB of memory.
-    - Tiles: ?
     - Colors: Up to 256 colors can be displayed.
 4 palettes each for sprites and backgrounds; Each palette has 16 indexes from the main palette.[^1]

 ---

 - Sprites:
   - Screen can only display 92 sprites per frame.
   - Dimensions can be up to 64x64 and minimum of 8x8; Each dimension size can be changed independently.
   - All sprites can be affine transformed: Scaled, Rotated, Translated and Skewed.

 Sprites OAM data:

 > TODO!

 | Byte | Bits        | Description                   |